 Much of Pilates exercise requires you to look within, focus on your breathing, and feel the subtle differences within your body.
 Many people come to a very meditative state while doing Pilates, and therefore will grow mentally and spiritually over time through this type of exercise.
 By strengthening the postural muscles people have learned to maintain good posture thereby appearing taller.

 You can expect an increase in strength, flexibility, mobility, balance, and body awareness, as well as a decrease in back pain or other general pains.

 The average active person doing 2-3 sessions per week should see some results within 10-12 sessions.
-This will vary depending on each individual and other factors such as the number of sessions a person takes each week, whether they are private or group classes, whether they participate in other physical activities, and whether they have any existing injuries.
+This will vary depending on each individual and other factors such as the number of sessions a person takes each week, whether they are private or group lessons, whether they participate in other physical activities, and whether they have any existing injuries.
 It is also important to work with a well trained Certified Instructor and one who has specific knowledge of any injuries or limitations that you may have.

 Although you should always consult your physician before starting any fitness routine, a Pilates workout is gentle and controlled with no sudden jarring actions.
 It is therefore more important that you work with a qualified instructor to ensure that you are doing the movements correctly.
 An experienced instructor will be able to modify the exercises to accommodate your limitations, continually challenge you within your range and monitor your improvements.
 If you commit yourself to a consistent workout schedule you will certainly feel results.

 Mat-based workouts are very convenient and can be done anywhere.
 Adding light equipment and the larger resistance equipment will place more emphasis on your outer limbs and add variety and intensity to your program.